dahas/PHPSkeleton/README.md

 Open the composer.json file and add the "autoload" section to it.
 Provide the namespace and the directory of your class files.

-Below is an example with a namespace "App" and a path "lib".
+Below is an example with a namespace "PHPSkeleton\App" and a path "lib".

 ```
 // composer.json